dyno-might/dyno-might.github.io/_posts/2021-12-07-reasons-and-persons.md

 Fortunately, you are an expert on [conflict strategy](https://en.wikipedia.org/wiki/Thomas_Schelling#The_Strategy_of_Conflict_(1960)) and have a potion that makes you temporarily indifferent to the lives of your kids.
 You quickly drink it and then laugh at the man's threats.
 "You want to kill my daughter?
 Go ahead!"

 The burglar realizes that there's nothing to be gained by hurting anyone, so he leaves before the police show up.

-**Alice's brain modification**

-You live with a group of people on an island, [gathering and eating coconuts](https://dynomight.net/2020/09/11/comparative-advantage-and-when-to-blow-up-your-island/).
-You are all rational and self-interested.

-Tired of working so hard, Alice builds a machine and implants it in her brain.
-This machine leaves her rational *except* when it comes to fulfilling threats, which she always does regardless of the damage to herself.
-She announces to the group, “I will not be gathering any more coconuts.
-Either you gather coconuts for me, or I’ll burn down all the coconut trees and we'll all starve and die.”

-You regretfully conclude that your only choice is to do Alice's work for her.
-But you wonder: Did you do go wrong somewhere?

-Eventually, you realize: Upon arrival on the island, your first task should have been to implant a machine in *your* brain and promise, "I'll burn down the coconut trees if anyone else installs any machines in their brains."

 ## On how deontology gets into trouble